-Through relevant activities, noncompliance may be identified at all levels within the State General Supervision System Framework.
+Through relevant activities, noncompliance may be identified at all levels within the General Supervision System framework.
+The system monitors off-site and on-site, as well as through any additional activities that are deemed necessary and/or appropriate by Baby Watch.
+Intensive monitoring activities may be necessary based on issues identified, the complaints/resolution system, or other means.
+Focused monitoring activities are informed by local EI program data gathered from general monitoring activities, and may apply to one or all local EI programs.
+Baby Watch conducts several annual general supervision activities for each local EI program to monitor implementation of the Individuals with Disabilities Act (IDEA) and identify possible areas of noncompliance and low performance.
+The general activities include: (a) collection and verification of the Baby and Toddler Online Tracking System (BTOTS) data for the SPP/APR compliance and results indicators, (b) program determinations, (c) review of the program data accountability plan, (d) fiscal management, (e) collection and verification of 618 data in BTOTS, (f) targeted technical assistance and professional development, and (g) identification and correction of any noncompliance on federal requirements.
 If Baby Watch finds noncompliance with any requirement, the local EI program responsible is given a written notification of the finding of noncompliance.
-Baby Watch will then require a corrective action (CA) for full correction of all individual child noncompliance from the individual EI program.
-All noncompliance, once it is identified and notification is given to the local EI program, will be corrected and correction verified by the state as soon as possible, but in no case later than one year from the date of the written notification for findings of noncompliance.
-Baby Watch requires CA for all noncompliance.
-If noncompliance is not corrected within one year of the written finding of noncompliance, Baby Watch may impose sanctions and require that the EI program provide detail in the CA on how they will revise necessary policies, procedures, and/or practices that contributed to any noncompliance.
-Baby Watch conducts several annual general supervision activities for each local EI program to monitor the implementation of the Individuals with Disabilities Act (IDEA) and identify possible areas of noncompliance and low performance.
-The general activities include: (a) collection and verification of the Baby and Toddler Online Tracking System (BTOTS) data for the SPP/APR compliance and results indicators, (b) program determinations, (c) review of the program data accountability plan, (d) fiscal management, (e) collection and verification of 618 data in BTOTS, (f) targeted technical assistance and professional development, and (g) identification and correction of any noncompliance on federal requirements.
+Baby Watch will then require a corrective action for full correction of all individual child noncompliance from the individual EI program.
+All noncompliance will be corrected by the local EI program and verified by the State as soon as possible, and no later than one year from the date of written notification for findings of noncompliance.
+If noncompliance is not corrected within one year, Baby Watch may impose sanctions.